EWFranks/NFLStatsQRScanner/README.md

 # NFLStatsQRScanner

-Using mobile_scanner found at https://fluttergems.dev/packages/mobile_scanner/ for scanning the QR codes.
+Using mobile_scanner package found at https://fluttergems.dev/packages/mobile_scanner/ for scanning the QR codes.